-The belief is that these cats have more than a thousand years of history, although their recognition by the people of the Western world is much closer to today.
-It is also said that, at the beginning of their history, these animals guarded and guarded the ancient Russian monasteries, which they did on their own, without being pets properly at that time.
+These cats have more than a thousand years of history, and it is said that at the beginning of their history, these animals guarded the ancient Russian monasteries, which they did on their own, without being pets properly at that time.

 One of the reasons why there is hardly any documentation relating to this breed has to do with the regime of the former Soviet Union having a ban on owning pets.
-Back then, it was quite likely that the Siberian cat would live as part of the farmer families to help them maintain their farms free of mice and other vermin, but they hid them to avoid records because of that ban.
-Similarly, any evidence or description about the animal was avoided to avoid suspicion, and that is why it is so difficult to find ancient information regarding the breed.
+Back then, probably the Siberian cat lived as part of the farmer families to help them maintain their farms free of mice and other vermin.

-We must advance the story until 1889 to find the first reference to the Siberian cat, in a book entitled ‘Our Cats’, named a strange Siberian cat that they offered the author as a gift.
-Even then, and although evidence shows that the breed had already entered some homes, it would still take several decades to make a hole as a recognized companion animal.
+In 1889 the first reference to the Siberian cat, in a book entitled ‘Our Cats’, named a strange Siberian cat that they offered the author as a gift.
+Even then, and although evidence shows that the breed had already entered some homes, it would still take several decades to make it a recognized companion animal.

 The official recognition of the breed in Russia would arrive in 1987, at which time its standard was also drafted and would begin to be presented in the feline beauty contests.
-And as early as the following decade it was when the Siberian cat made the definitive leap to other countries, first reaching places like France, Spain or Germany, and later to the United States, where it soon became famous due to its beauty, size and temperament.
+In the following decade, the Siberian cat was first introduced in Europe, and later to the United States, where it soon became famous due to its beauty, size, and temperament.

 Features of the Siberian cat

-The main characteristic of Siberian cats is their size, much larger than what is considered the norm in the feline world.
-In addition to being large, it is also very bulky and burly, with very developed muscles and an imposing appearance both when still and moving.
-It is curious to see that this animal has a very slow development, and does not reach its final size until its total maturity, which occurs around 4 or 5 years of life.
-At that time, it is normal that the weight of the adult cat is between the minimum 4 kilos that a female can weigh, up to the maximum 10 kilos that a male can weigh.
-However, there are no official marks according to the standard, beyond ensuring that the animal is always well proportioned and remains athletic and active.
+However, this feline has very slow growth and does not reach its final size until its total maturity, which occurs around 4 or 5 years of life.
+At that time, it is normal that the weight of the adult cat is between the minimum 9 lbs (4 kg) that a female can weigh, up to the maximum 22 lbs (10 kg) that a male can weigh.

-Also noteworthy among its physical characteristics are muscular and long legs and a tail also of long length and full of hair.
-Siberian is a large-headed cat, but well proportioned in relation to the rest of the body, large and deep eyes, which can occur in various colors, and a short, rounded nose.
-The ears are medium-sized, and can be observed to have a slight forward tilt.
+Also, among its physical features are muscular and long legs and a very hairy tail.
+He is a large-headed cat, but well proportioned in relation to the rest of the body.
+Also, large eyes, which can be in various colors, and a short, rounded nose.
+The ears are medium-sized and have a slight forward tilt.

 Another key to recognizing this cat is its fur.
-Its mantle is not comparable to that of any other feline breed, and is that it is so dense and strong that it can become difficult to find its body under the three layers populated with hair.
-It is curious that you can even find locks of hair between the pads, another form of protection against the cold.
-Regarding the color, the fur of the Siberian cat can appear of virtually any shade, even of a single color, bicolor, or tricolor; perhaps the most common being the siberian orange cat and the white Siberian cat.
-It is undoubtedly a very special breed capable of falling in love with anyone for its imposing beauty and also for its character.
+It is not comparable to any other feline breed.
+It is so dense and strong that it can become difficult to find its body under the three layers of hair.
+You can even find locks of hair between the pads, another form of protection against the cold.

 Siberian cat behavior

-The Siberian cat has a unique character throughout the feline kingdom.
-It stands out for being quiet and affectionate, but also has a overwhelming personality when it is proposed.
-This means that it is not a cat for everyone, but for those who know how to understand that it is not a submissive animal or that it will blindly obey any order.
+The Siberian cat has a unique character.
+It stands out for being quiet and affectionate but it can also have an overwhelming personality.
+It is not a cat for everyone, but for those who know how to understand a cat that it is not submissive or that it will obey any order.

-Quite the opposite.
-Siberians are temperamental animals that require constant education, although this does not mean that they are not sociable or that they do not get along with people.
+Siberians are temperamental animals that require constant education, although this doesn’t mean that they are not sociable or that they don’t get along with people.

 Although they may seem independent because of their strong character, the truth is that Siberian cats do not carry loneliness well.
-They have a lot of attachment to their family and require high dedication on their part.
+They have a lot of affection for their family and require a lot of attention on their part.